 Academic Year

 Scholars will participate in monthly activities designed to develop professional and transferable skills in preparation for the second summer internships and beyond.
-This may include resume building, goal-setting, non-violent communication, collaboration, networking, or stress-management.

 Second Summer